Skip to content

 Cropper libraries comparison

 How @rozie-ui/cropper compares to the existing per-framework Cropper.js wrappers.
 Cropper.js is the de-facto vanilla-JS image-cropping engine, and it is framework-agnostic: every wrapper exists only to glue reactive state to the imperative Cropper instance, surface its options as props, and forward the event set.
-The result is a lopsided ecosystem: a deep, maintained React wrapper; an older Vue one; and for Angular / Svelte / Solid / Lit, either an unrelated cropping engine or nothing at all.
-Rozie ships one source to all six.
+The result is a lopsided ecosystem: a deep but no-longer-shipping React wrapper; an older Vue one; and for Angular / Svelte / Solid / Lit, a stale or negligible-adoption wrapper, an unrelated cropping engine, or nothing at all.
+Rozie ships the same <Cropper>, with the same props, events, two-way crop box, and imperative handle, to all six frameworks as pre-compiled per-framework packages.

-Research snapshot: 2026-06-07.
+Research snapshot: 2026-08-10.
 Versions and the wrapper landscape move; treat them as of that date.
-Where a framework's popular "image cropper" is a different engine (not Cropper.js), that's called out — it means there is no idiomatic Cropper.js option there.
+Where a framework's popular "image cropper" is a different engine (not Cropper.js), that's called out; it means there is no idiomatic Cropper.js option there.

 The wrappers at a glance